-Contests in Canada continue to be focused primarily on the resource sector and on Canada's smaller-market-cap companies.
-Owing to the nature of the Canadian capital markets, large-cap contests have been periodic.
-Fewer than 5 of the 55 contests this past year involved large-cap issuers (greater than \$2-billion market capitalization).
+Contests in Canada continue to be focused primarily on the resource sector and on Canada's smaller-marketcap companies.
+Owing to the nature of the Canadian capital markets, large-cap contests have been infrequent.

-The number of proxy contests alone is not the full measure of the extent of shareholder activism.
-Past public successes by activists have motivated boards of public companies to engage with activists privately and to implement changes where a convincing case is made by the activist without the dispute ever entering the public arena.
-In addition, the influence of activists, coupled with the increased focus of regulators, investors and other market participants on corporate governance and shareholder democracy, has prompted many public companies to be proactive in addressing perceived problems in their governance or performance in an effort to ward off activist overtures even before they emerge.
+Of course, the number of proxy contests alone is not the full measure of the extent of shareholder activism.
+Past activist successes have motivated boards of public companies to engage with activists privately and to implement changes where a convincing case is made by the activist without the dispute ever entering the public arena.
+In addition, the influence of activists, coupled with the increased focus of regulators, investors and other market participants on corporate governance and shareholder democracy, has prompted many public companies to be proactive in addressing perceived problems in their performance or governance in an effort to ward off activist overtures even before they emerge.